-Student Financial Assistance Section 8 Recipient | Counted
+Student Financial Assistance | Counted

 Wayne is 21 years old and lives in an LIHTC unit with his dependent son Bruce.
 They have rent assistance through a Section 8 Housing Choice Voucher.
 Wayne goes to school part-time.
 His tuition is \$5,500 a year and required lab fees are \$1,000 annually.
-He has no other student covered costs Wayne's grandparents pay \$10,000 a year toward his tuition and other school expenses.
+Wayne's grandparents pay \$10,000 a year toward his tuition and other school expenses.
 What student financial assistance will be counted?